zainahmedsharif/zainahmedsharif/README.md

 ## Hi!!

 Zain Here.
-I am researcher with a focus on electric load forecasting with particular interest in statistical and deep learning techqniques.
+I am researcher with a focus on electric load forecasting with particular interest in statistical and deep learning techniques.

 <!--
 **zainahmedsharif/zainahmedsharif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.